emics/ham_radio_propagation/README.md

 * URL: `https://github.com/emics/ham_radio_propagation`
 * Category: `Integration`

-Once downloaded and configured as per below information, you'll need to restart HomeAssistant to have the custom component and the sensors of ztm platform taken into consideration.
+Once downloaded and configured as per below information, you'll need to restart HomeAssistant to have the custom component and the sensors of ham_radio_propagation platform taken into consideration.

 Then add the data to your `configuration.yaml` file as shown in the example: